privacyguides/privacyguides.org/docs/mobile-browsers.md

     - [x] Select **Aggressive** under *Block trackers & ads*
     - [x] Select **Auto-redirect AMP pages**
     - [x] Select **Auto-redirect tracking URLs**
-    - [x] Select **strict** under *Upgrade connections to HTTPS*
+    - [x] Select **Require all connections to use HTTPS (strict)** under *Upgrade connections to HTTPS*
     - [x] (Optional) Select **Block Scripts** (1)
     - [x] Select **Block third-party cookies** under *Block Cookies*
-    - [x] Select **Block fingerprinting**
+    - [x] Select **Block Fingerprinting**
     - [x] Select **Prevent fingerprinting via language settings**

     <details class="warning" markdown>
     <summary>Use default filter lists</summary>

-    Brave allows you to select additional content filters within the internal `brave://adblock` page.
+    Brave allows you to select additional content filters within the **Content Filtering** menu or the internal `brave://adblock` page.
 We advise against using this feature; instead, keep the default filter lists.
 Using extra lists will make you stand out from other Brave users and may also increase attack surface if there is an exploit in Brave and a malicious rule is added to one of the lists you use.

     </details>